dotnet/docs-maui/docs/user-interface/toolbaritem.md

 ## Create a ToolbarItem

-To create a toolbaritem, create a <xref:Microsoft.Maui.Controls.ToolbarItem> object and set its properties to define its appearance and behavior.
+To create a toolbar item, create a <xref:Microsoft.Maui.Controls.ToolbarItem> object and set its properties to define its appearance and behavior.
 The following example shows how to create a <xref:Microsoft.Maui.Controls.ToolbarItem> with minimal properties set, and add it to a <xref:Microsoft.Maui.Controls.ContentPage>'s <xref:Microsoft.Maui.Controls.Page.ToolbarItems> collection:

 ```xaml
 <ContentPage.ToolbarItems>